AI Agent Vendors Compared (2026): Platforms, Pricing, and How to Choose

 Rate limiting: How are external API rate limits handled?
 What happens when limits are approached?

-• How much customization is possible within the platform constraints?
+• How much customization is possible within platform constraints?

 • What is the migration path if we outgrow the platform?